LogRocket/redux-logger/README.md

   logErrors = true: Boolean, // Should the logger catch, log, and re-throw errors? collapsed, // Takes a boolean or optionally a function that receives `getState` function for accessing current store state and `action` object as parameters.
-Returns `true` if the log group should be collapsed, `false` otherwise. predicate, // If specified this function will be called before each action is processed with this middleware. stateTransformer, // Transform state before print.
-Eg. convert Immutable object to plain JSON. actionTransformer, // Transform state before print.
-Eg. convert Immutable object to plain JSON. errorTransformer, // Transform state before print.
-Eg. convert Immutable object to plain JSON. diff = false: Boolean, // Show diff between states. diffPredicate // Filter function for showing states diff.'
+Returns `true` if the log group should be collapsed, `false` otherwise. predicate, // If specified this function will be called before each action is processed with this middleware. stateTransformer, // Transform state before print. actionTransformer, // Transform state before print. errorTransformer, // Transform state before print. diff = false: Boolean, // Show diff between states. diffPredicate // Filter function for showing states diff.'
 }